foundersandcoders/workshop-api/morning-workshop.md

 Extension: Govt Petition Site

-1. Use Postman to do a GET request to https://petition.parliament.uk/petitions/114003.json, what is the petition for?
+1. Go to the the [Government Petition Website] (https://petition.parliament.uk/petitions/) and find a petition that interests you.Use Postman to do a GET request to https://petition.parliament.uk/petitions/114003.json, what is the petition for?
-2. Visit the govt petition site at https://petition.parliament.uk/, looking at the URL we used above, can you work out how to find a url that is API querable for any petition?
+2. Got to the bottom of the page and click on the 'Get petition data (json format)'.
+3. Now you can see the benefits of JSON View as as the JSON object is in a nice and easy readable format.

 ## Further Reading
 [TfL Unified API Part 1: Introduction](http://blog.tfl.gov.uk/2015/10/01/tfl-unified-api-part-1-introduction/)